rramoscabral/AZ-300---Training---Microsoft-Azure-Architect-Technologies/README.md

  ### Command Line tools
  Manage your Azure services and apps using scripts from the command line.
   * **Warning** : Azure PowerShell “Az” module will replace “AzureRM” module.
-The current version of some Az modules is not compatible with the older AzureRM module.
+The current version of some Az modules is not compatible with the older AzureRM modules.